VeriLLMed: Interactive Visual Debugging of Medical Large Language Models with Knowledge Graphs: Related Work

 \subsection{Knowledge Graphs in the Medical Domain}

 Knowledge graphs (KGs) have become an important method for organizing biomedical and clinical knowledge.
-They represent diseases, symptoms and other medical concepts as structured medical entities and relations, thereby supporting integration, retrieval, inference, and downstream analytics \cite{su2023ibkh,cui2025kghealthcare,cui2024surveykghealthcare,lu2025biomedicalkgsurvey,alkhatib2024patientkg}.
+They represent diseases, symptoms and other medical concepts as structured medical entities and relations, thereby supporting integration, retrieval, inference, and downstream analytics \cite{su2023ibkh,cui2025kghealthcare,lu2025biomedicalkgsurvey}.
 Such graphs are especially valuable in medicine because diagnostic reasoning is inherently relational, often including associations among diseases, symptoms, findings, and mechanisms.
-Accordingly, Bio-KGs have been used in a broad range of applications, including knowledge integration, clinical decision support, drug discovery, and biomedical question answering \cite{su2023ibkh,cui2024surveykghealthcare,lu2025biomedicalkgsurvey,lyu2023causalkg,huang2021medicalkgqa,bang2023drugrepurposing}.

-Recently, Bio-KGs have also been incorporated into medical LLM pipelines as external knowledge sources for retrieval, evidence expansion, constrained generation, or reasoning enhancement \cite{pan2024llmkg_survey,xu2025medklm_survey,yang2025llmkgsurvey,soman2024kgrag,gao2025drknows,wu2025medreason,jia2025medikal}.
+Accordingly, Bio-KGs have also been incorporated into medical LLM pipelines as external knowledge sources for retrieval, evidence expansion, constrained generation, or reasoning enhancement \cite{pan2024llmkg_survey,xu2025medklm_survey,yang2025llmkgsurvey,soman2024kgrag,gao2025drknows,wu2025medreason,jia2025medikal}.
 For example, MedReason~\cite{wu2025medreason} uses a medical KG to derive factual thinking paths for supervision, while DR.KNOWS~\cite{gao2025drknows} retrieves knowledge paths from UMLS to support diagnosis prediction, and medIKAL~\cite{jia2025medikal} combines candidate disease localization and reranking based on a KG to refine clinical diagnosis.
 This line of work shows that structured medical knowledge can improve factuality and support more reliable diagnostic generation.
-However, the KG remains an assistive resource for model improvement.
-It is rarely treated as an analytic reference for helping developers understand recurring reasoning errors after generation in a systematic and structural manner.
+However, the KG remains an assistive resource for model improvement, rather than an analytic reference for helping developers understand recurring reasoning errors after generation in a systematic and structural manner.